Milind Katti

 1. Getting Started:

-In this state, your primary focus should be in knowing who to look at, which key accounts to consider.
-You don’t have visibility into client organization, hierarchy or power.
-So you can’t leverage decision-makers in your biggest accounts.
+In this state, you have impaired relationship intelligence.
+Your primary focus should be knowing who to look at and which key accounts to consider.
+You don’t have visibility into client organization, hierarchy, or power.
+So, you can’t leverage decision-makers in your biggest accounts.

 2. Nascent State:

-In this state, you might already have relationship intelligence, but lack standardized account planning.
-Your data is still in silos and you don’t have a lot of visibility into it.
-Planning across the organization is disparate leading to growth bottlenecks.
+You might already have relationship intelligence but lack standardized account planning in this state.
+Your data is still in silos, and you don’t have a lot of visibility into it.
+Planning across the organization is disparate, leading to growth bottlenecks.

 3. Budding State:

-In this state, you already have a mature practice of account planning and you wanna get more from digital Account Planning solutions.
+In this state, you already have a mature practice of account planning and want to get more from digital account management solutions.
 This may include monitoring competition and building proactive plans to counter threats.

 4. Blooming State:

-In this state, although you have a matured account planning, you lack focused opportunity planning.
-Prone to improper prioritization, no standardized opportunity management practices in place which makes wins more unpredictable.
+Although you have matured account planning in this state, you lack focused & methodical opportunity planning for your large and complex deals.
+Prone to improper prioritization, you have no standardized opportunity management practices in place, which makes wins more unpredictable.

 Being aware of your experience, and maturity level helps in having a phased approach to Key Account Management in your digital transformation journey.